 The purpose of the MLA Cunningham Memorial International Fellowship is to assist in the education and training of health science librarians from countries outside the United States and Canada.
 The Cunningham Fellowships were established in 1967 with a bequest from the estate of Eileen R. Cunningham.
-The first fellowship was awarded in 1972 at the annual meeting in San Diego, CA. This program continues to train and motivate international librarians with the latest advances in the health information profession.
-The fellowship supports attendance at the MLA annual meeting and observation and supervised work in one or more medical libraries in the United States and Canada.
+The first fellowship was awarded in 1972 at the annual conference in San Diego, CA. This program continues to train and motivate international librarians with the latest advances in the health information profession.
+The fellowship supports attendance at the MLA annual conference and observation and supervised work in one or more medical libraries in the United States and Canada.
 The fellowship also permits access to MLA-sponsored online Continuing Education courses for a one year period beginning January of the fellowship year.

 - The applicant is not required to be a member of MLA.

-- Past recipients of the Cunningham fellowship are ineligible.
+- Past recipients of the Cunningham Fellowship are ineligible.

 - the state of development of health sciences libraries in your country;

 - the library in which you are employed and your duties there;

 - full description of your career goals;

 - what you envision accomplishing through the Cunningham Memorial International Fellowship and a specific experience that might fulfill these expectations;